Friday, 26 February 2021

-While decisions about whether or not airline mergers are an existential necessity are still in the air, it's time to take a deeper look at their shadow side, to understand how they touch the lives of employees and passengers, and what is their impact on cost and service quality.
+While decisions about whether airline mergers are an existential necessity are still in the air, it's time to take a deeper look at their shadow side, to understand how they affect the lives of employees and passengers, and what their impact is on cost and service offered to passengers.

 On Sunday 9th April 2017, Doctor Dao, United Airlines’ passenger, was violently dragged out from his seat just before the departure of his flight UA3411 from Chicago to Louisville.
 He was chosen to leave the plane against his will despite his claims that he was needed at a Louisville hospital.
 The reason: airline needed to make room for four unexpected employees of a partner airline who needed to get to Louisville by Monday morning to crew another flightUnited originally characterized the flight as overbooked, but later said that was (obviously) not the case.